arielpro2/ScoutingApp/README.md

 # ScoutingApp
-Automated web app and API to ease data mining of FRC Scouting entries
+web app and API to automate data mining of FRC Scouting entries